Beltrami–Klein model: History

 The papers of Beltrami remained little noticed until recently and the model was named after Klein ("The Klein disk model").
-This happened as follows.
 In 1859 Arthur Cayley used the cross-ratio definition of angle due to Laguerre to show how Euclidean geometry could be defined using projective geometry.
 His definition of distance later became known as the Cayley metric.

 In 1869, the young (twenty-year-old) Felix Klein became acquainted with Cayley's work.
 He recalled that in 1870 he gave a talk on the work of Cayley at the seminar of Weierstrass and he wrote: